-We couldn’t have imagined a better guest to kick off our first episode of Leader Talk!
-The entire Brainiact team are grateful that Daniel Wood, the VP Sales & Marketing APAC at Tupperware Brands, made some time in his very busy schedule to give back to small and medium-sized businesses.
+Welcome to the first episode of Leader Talk!
+We are grateful that Daniel Wood, the VP Sales & Marketing APAC at Tupperware Brands, made some time in his very busy schedule to give back to small and medium-sized businesses.

 Over the last ten years, Daniel has led the Australian operations of two US multinationals in the direct sales industry.
 In these roles, he has completed amazing business transformations which have changed the way direct sales businesses operate in the Australian market.
 On top of all this, Daniel is a respected, inspirational and well-loved leader, who brings out the best in his entire team.

 In our chat with Daniel, we discussed the importance of taking action and not waiting for perfection.

 Want to learn more?
 You can read or listen to our chat with Verity Hare on YouTube, Spotify, Listen Notes, or Player FM.
 It’s also available anywhere you listen to your favourite podcasts via Buzzsprout.

 Authored by Daniel Wood.
 The VP Sales and Marketing APAC at Tupperware Brands.